rbontekoe/web-project/README.md

 # Web-project Scala/Play

-The surveillance project has been copied to this website build with Play according the book Modern Web Development in Scala by Denis Kalanin.
+The surveillance project has been copied to this website build with Play.

 MacWire is used for dependency injection, and Akka for counting hits.